 You can find the specific instruction modes within the Class Details page for a course on the class schedule.
 Even if your course appears as “Remote” on your weekly schedule, you must still go into class details or schedule display list view to determine if it is hybrid, meeting in person or remote.
 For more information on how to locate the instruction mode, review the HUB Student Center Training Guides.
 If you have more specific questions, please contact the instructor of your course.

 Students in the M.Arch (research studio track) begin taking research studio and the seminars affilated with the different research groups during their first semester in the program.
 Students in the M.Arch (synthesis and integrated studio track) do not take research studio until their third semester in the program after they have completed their design studio sequence and may not take the affiliated seminars until later in their program.
-Students in the 3.5 Year M.Arch program will not take research studio or the affiliated seminars until their 5th semester in the program after they have completed their design studio sequence and core requirements.
+Students in the 3 Year M.Arch program will not take research studio until their 5th semester in the program after they have completed their design studio sequence and most of their core requirements.

 There are 5 research groups: